jw120/fcc-timestamp/README.md

 npm run compile
 npm run build
-npm run local-install (which does npm install in the deploy directory) npm run local-start (which does heroku local...)
+npm run local-install (which does npm install in the deploy directory) npm run local-start (which does heroku local in the deploy directory)

 * Onto Heroku (after local deploy build is built)